odiuriagin/FunNumbers/README.md

 ## How to run the app

-1. Clone this repository by running `clone https://github.com/odiuriagin/FunNumbers.git` in your terminal.
+1. Clone this repository by running `git clone https://github.com/odiuriagin/FunNumbers.git` in your terminal.
 2. Run `npm install`
 3. run `ng serve -o` to start the server.
 Browser window will open automatically.